 Edenvales premium range is quite new and I can absolutely vouch for it being insanely good.
 The Pinot Noir is my favourite.
 It has ripe red and dark fruit characters, hints of earthiness and a savoury complexity.
 Even better, it's made of the finest quality wine grapes and the alcohol is removed in such a way that the healthy antioxidants, vitamins and variety integrity is maintained.

 An alcohol free red with health benefits?
 Yes please!

-If you’re in Australia you can purchase it from Sans Drinks.
-If you can’t find Edenvale where you are, choose a medium bodied fruity red and you can’t go wrong.
+If you can't find Edenvale where you are, choose a medium bodied fruity red and you can't go wrong.